markman123/OpenAustralia/README.md

     end
     ```

-  2. Ensure `scraper` is started before your application:
+  2. Ensure `openaus` is started before your application:

     ```elixir
     def application do